‘Cap and invest’ proposal carries promise for emissions and economy

 The soundly constructed cap-and-trade proposal in Senate Bill 5126 has potential to provide lasting environmental progress.
 Lead sponsor Sen. Reuven Carlyle, D-Seattle, calls the plan “cap and invest” because it would pump much-needed money into cleaner infrastructure.
 It provides an incentive for polluters to cut carbon emissions.
 Companies slow about cleaning up have to pay more.
 The proceeds go to reducing pollution with accountability — that’s where the “invest” comes in.

 This savvy approach gives shrewd consideration to economic recovery.
 Utility companies working to meet existing clean-energy requirements aren’t affected until 2027.
-Trade-exposed heavy manufacturers including Boeing, Nucor and Alcoa are provided full carbon allowances until 2035, and a gentler ramp to reductions after that.
+Trade-exposed heavy manufacturers including Boeing, Nucor and Alcoa are provided full carbon allowances until 2035, and a ramp to reductions after that.
 For other sectors, the bill sets out an ambitious path to reducing overall emissions, cutting them about 6% annually at the start.

 That sensitivity to specific needs is one reason this bill has a chance where other carbon-emissions reduction proposals faltered.
 Many large employers are on board.
 Microsoft endorsed the proposal Thursday.
 BP America, whose Cherry Point refinery is among Washington’s largest carbon emitters, has advocated for state carbon pricing since 2019 and backs this bill.